British Virgin Islands

 White Bay

-Dazzling white sand beach, good snorkelling away from the main anchorage inside the reef and a very popular stop thanks to the legendary Soggy Dollar Bar, home of the famous Painkiller cocktail.
+A dazzling white sand beach with good snorkelling away from the main anchorage inside the reef.
+This is a very popular stop, thanks to the legendary Soggy Dollar Bar – home of the famous Painkiller cocktail.

 map pinJost Van Dyke